llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 In the Clang AST, a single `OMPDeclareTargetDeclAttr` represents an `omp declare target` and `omp end declare target` pair.

-If a function's first occurrence of the `acc routine` directive appears on a declaration of the function after the function's definition, then Clacc adds `omp declare target` and `omp end declare target` directives around the function definition as well.
-Otherwise, upstream Clang's current OpenMP support would not compile the function for offloading.
-However, both behaviors might change in the future as the OpenMP behavior does not appear to fully support OpenMP 5.1, sec.
-2.14.7 "Declare Target Directive", p.
-212,
-L15-16: "If a function appears in a **to** clause in the same compilation unit in which the definition of the function occurs then a device-specific version of the function is created."

-In the AST, `TransformACCToOMP` adds an `ACCRoutineDeclAttr` where it adds the `OMPDeclareTargetDeclAttr` to the aforementioned function definition.
-This behavior enables the `OMPNode` and `IsOpenACCTranslation` properties to be consistent with other nodes.
-However, `TransformACCToOMP` also marks these nodes as implicit, and `-ast-print` and source-to-source mode generally do not print an implicit `ACCDeclAttr` because, unlike the directives represented by an implicit `OMPDeclAttr` in OpenMP source, the directive it represents isn't necessary in the OpenACC source.

 Potentially Unmappable Features
 -------------------------------